open-quantum-safe/tsc/meetings/2024-06-27/minutes.md

 @maximilien reporting for @thb-sb:
 - @brian-jarvis-aws highlighted as TAC vice chair
-- reminder to comment on PQCA lifecycle document as that should govern all PQCA projects; invitation to comment online and at TAC meeting(s) brief discussion and agreement that feedback comments in Google docs should not be silently deleted
+- reminder to comment on PQCA lifecycle document as that should govern all PQCA projects; invitation to comment online and at TAC meeting(s), see https://github.com/PQCA/TAC/issues/24 brief discussion and agreement that feedback comments in Google docs should not be silently deleted
 - mention of different work groups being formed around security and CBOM
 - requests for publication reviewers
 
 ## 5. Planning for Trail of Bits audit

-@dstebila reiterated [meeting](https://github.com/open-quantum-safe/tsc/blob/main/meetings/2024-06-27/notes-trail-of-bits.md) and solicited discussion as to what Trail of Bits should be asked to do for OQS within the suggested 4 person weeks
+@dstebila reiterated [meeting](https://github.com/open-quantum-safe/tsc/blob/main/meetings/2024-06-27/notes-trail-of-bits.md) and solicited discussion as to what Trail of Bits should be asked to do for OQS within the offered 4 person week effort
-- a discussion on the benefits of code audits at this time ensued and no clear agreement was achieved regarding benefits of such audit at this time; @ryjones and @baentsch emphasized the need to follow strict security practices (e.g., SDLC, Common Criteria) as and when such audits are done; further discussion seemed to be required to agree on which parts of OQS should be subject to code audit (also pertaining to https://github.com/open-quantum-safe/tsc/issues/1 and https://github.com/open-quantum-safe/tsc/issues/2.
+- a discussion on the benefits of code audits at this time of the OQS project ensued and no clear agreement was achieved regarding benefits of such audit at this time; @ryjones and @baentsch emphasized the need to follow strict security practices (e.g., SDLC, Common Criteria) as and when such audits are done; further discussion seemed to be required to agree on which parts of OQS should be subject to code audit (also pertaining to https://github.com/open-quantum-safe/tsc/issues/1 and https://github.com/open-quantum-safe/tsc/issues/2.
 - a wider agreement seemed to exist around the benefits of Trail of Bits contributing to the OQS CI pipeline such as to persist their know-how for a longer period of time within the OQS code space(s)
 - the particular benefit for QEMU-based testing was highlighted for the embedded OQS user community (knowing CPU cycle and memory requirements) as early as possible to plan for long-term embedded HW deployments